 In addition, special papers (tutorials, surveys, and perspectives on the current trends in control systems technology) are solicited.
 Authors are encouraged to contact the Editor-in-Chief before submitting such papers.

 Papers and Brief Papers go through the same review process.
 Letters go through a shorter review process to facilitate rapid publication.
 Manuscripts should be formatted using the IEEE single-spaced double column format using the templates available at

 Manuscripts submitted as Papers should be no longer than 16 pages formatted according to the above-mentioned double-column IEEE format, including figures.
 Manuscripts submitted as Brief Papers should be no longer than 8 pages formatted according to the above-mentioned double-column IEEE format, including figures.
 Manuscripts submitted as Letters should be no longer than 4 pages formatted according to the above-mentioned double-column IEEE format, including figures.
 Manuscripts exceeding the specified page limits, or clearly outside the scope of the TRANSACTIONS, will be returned without review.

 A. Process for Submission of Manuscripts

 Papers may be submitted for publication through the on-line Manuscript Central system at: http://mc.manuscriptcentral.com/tcst.
-Only Postscript and PDF files are accepted.
-In the case of PDF files, authors should embed all the fonts needed to print the paper.
-For instructions on submitting a manuscript to the on-line system, click here.
+Only PDF files are accepted.
+Authors should embed all the fonts needed to print the paper.

 Authors are expected to obtain any needed clearances for their works and to ensure ITAR compliance, if appropriate (see http://www.ieee.org/organizations/tab/export_compliance.html for details).
 The on-line system will send an acknowledgment letter to the corresponding author after the paper has been submitted.
 Authors should contact the editorial office if such a letter has not been received within 1 week after submission of the paper.